-If you’ve been hurt due to the carelessness of another person or entity, having dedicated representation on your side can make a significant difference.
-At Briggs & Wholey, we handle virtually all types of personal injury matters.
-With years of experience and a stellar reputation, we have honed vigorous advocacy skills.
+Your injury is very real.
+You need a real, experienced Maine personal injury lawyer.
+If you’ve been hurt through no fault of your own, having the right lawyer on your side can make all the difference.
+At Briggs & Wholey, we handle personal injury cases and nothing else.
+We have over 25 years experience in all types of injury cases.
 As a well-established Maine law firm, our respected team of injury attorneys adheres to the highest professional and ethical standards.
 We not only have extensive trial experience but also are accomplished in investigation, negotiation, and mediation.

-At Briggs & Wholey, we believe that an attorney should act as a client’s personal adviser through every step of the legal process.
-Whether your injuries are minor or severe, we will work closely with the relevant medical experts and accident specialists to help you seek the compensation you deserve.
-Our lawyers take pride in being selective in the cases we handle.
-When we agree to represent you, you can rest assured that we don’t get paid unless and until you receive compensation through a settlement or a jury verdict.
-We try hard to accommodate our clients by offering them flexible appointment schedules.
+At Briggs & Wholey, we believe that an attorney should act as a client’s advocate through every step of the legal process.
+Whether your injuries are minor or severe, they are important to you and to us.
+We work closely with medical experts and accident specialists to help you obtain the compensation you deserve.
+We take pride in our clients and the cases we handle.
+When we represent you, you can rest assured that we don’t get paid unless and until you receive compensation through a settlement or a jury verdict.
+We accommodate our clients by offering them flexible appointment schedules.
 If you are unable to come to our office, we will travel to you.
-Our clients always will be our top priority.
+Our clients are always our top priority.

-At Briggs & Wholey, we can help assert the rights of people who have been harmed by car, truck, and motorcycle crashes, slip and falls, wrongful death, medical malpractice, defective products, nursing home negligence, construction mishaps, plane crashes, public transportation accidents, and more.
+At Briggs & Wholey, we push for money damages for clients who have been harmed by car, truck, and motorcycle crashes, slip and falls, wrongful death, medical malpractice, defective products, nursing home negligence, construction mishaps, plane crashes, public transportation accidents, and more.

 Each state has its own statute of limitations, which provides the time window within which a lawsuit must be filed.
 In Maine, a victim must file his or her personal injury claim within six years of an accident.
 A wrongful death claim must be filed no later than six years after the date of death.